 The benefits are increased if eye positions are also incorporated.
-When these exercises are done to music it becomes a really fun activity for children to do.
+When these exercises are done to music it becomes a really fun activity for children and adults alike to do.

 How can Cross Crawl help?

-When I teach my mixed therapy course as an evening class, I include cross crawl in the Kinesiology session.
+When I taught my mixed therapy course as an evening class, I included cross crawl in the Kinesiology session.
 There are 2 stories I would like to recount to show how powerful this simple technique is.

 On one occasion, I demonstrated X-crawl to the class and then encouraged everyone to join in.
-Not having a copy of 'Knees up mother Brown' I use a Status Quo song which has the same beat.
-Not to everyone's taste, but it serves its' purpose!
+Not having a copy of 'Knees up mother Brown', a tune with just the right beat, I used a Status Quo song 'Whatever you want', which has the same beat.
+Not to everyone's taste maybe, but it served its' purpose!

 In the class was a rather large man who found it difficult to join in, even without the music.
 I found out later that he was diabetic.
-I suggested to the students that they continue practising X-crawl, especially if they found it difficult.
+I suggested to the students that they continue practising X-crawl during the week, especially if they found it difficult.